fernandoruanb/fernandoruanb/README.md

 I also consider the study of ancient languages extremely important, particularly **Ancient Greek, Latin, Sanskrit, Hebrew, and Classical Arabic**.
 In particular, **Ancient Greek** allows us to access many fundamental concepts directly from their original sources, enabling a deeper understanding of philosophy and the sciences.

+I like to study technology to expand my mind and solve complex problems.
+I love Linux, systems, build strong programs to solve every kind of problem.
+As I said, I love challenges.

 Another area that fascinates me is the study of **human consciousness, meaning, and the perception of reality**.
 For this reason, I enjoy exploring **symbolic and philosophical systems**, including archetypal traditions found in **philosophy, mythology, Tarot, and Kabbalah** — not from a purely mystical perspective, but as intellectual frameworks historically used to explore patterns of thought, meaning, and human psychology.

 I am also someone who does not hesitate to contact people from different countries if I believe they may hold the answers I seek.
 I would not hesitate to travel alone across the world if that journey could lead to knowledge, exploration, and bold discoveries.